AngeloBarisano/data_management_and_ethics/README.md

 Write in the Task5 that you you defined the purpose
 In part 1 of the report and this way the data will be used The general purpose is to analyse crime
+--> important define the time limit during which you use the data --> except for research!!!
+--> put the data into cloud to make it save!
+--> encrypt the data file!!
+--> in sql lite db browser; when creating the database set a password; go to tools, set enrcptyion, cipher!!!
+--> also mention that you encrypt the local file.

 Gdpr, principle III) restrict and limit data (departmentize;
 Use anonymouziqtion/randomization or pseudomizatuon; important document what you do!!!